sachn1/IML-GUI/README.md

 ## Questions
   1. Which are the important features that contributed towards the prediction of the aneurysm classes?
   2. Does change in a feature value affect prediction of an instance?
-  3. What are the possible range of values a feature of an instance could take for a particular aneurysm class?
+  3. What is the possible range of values a feature of an instance could take for a particular aneurysm class?
 Or, at which value of the feature does the classification label changes?
-  4. Which minimal set of features played a significant role in prediction of aneurysm classes and how?
+  4. Which minimal set of features played a significant role in the prediction of aneurysm classes and how?

 ## Interpretable Machine Learning Models